 (a) Standards and interpretations adopted during the year ended

-The Credit Union applied for the first time certain standards and amendments which are effective for annual period beginning 1 July 2019.
+The Credit Union has adopted any relevant new standards and interpretations which are effective for annual period beginning 1 July 2020.
+These standards and interpretations have no financial reporting impact to the Credit Union.